-- It is an approximation to verification by proof, based on different hypothesis - Main Advantage: can be integrated into SE processes fairly easy. - Main emphasis: finding bugs early, - either in the model
+- It is an approximation to verification by proof, based on different hypothesis

+- Main Advantage: can be integrated into SE processes fairly easy.

+- Main emphasis: finding bugs early,

+- either in the model

+- ⇒ functional testing aka

+"black-box-testing"

-- or in the program - ➤ or in both.
+- or in the program

+- ⇒ structural testing aka "white-box-testing"

+or in both.